getavalon/docs/pages/1.0/index.md

 Data is organised into **files** and **folders**.

-Some files and folders have special meaning in Mindbender.
+Some files and folders have special meaning in Avalon.

 ![image](https://cloud.githubusercontent.com/assets/2152766/18836965/03e2f018-83fa-11e6-81d5-2dcfa19c43ab.png)